JoshuaHess12/miaaim/docs/source/index.rst

    MIAAIM is under active development!
 To update your current version, pull the latest release from GitHub with :code:`nextflow pull JoshuaHess12/miaaim`.
    If you pull a new version, please visit for the latest usage instructions for new workflows!
-All updated versions should be backwards compatible with previous versions.
-If you are having trouble implementing a pipeline that you are used to, feel free to :ref:`contact <Contact Information to contact>` us so we can help.
+We will try to make all updated versions backwards compatible with previous versions.
+If you are having trouble implementing a pipeline that you are used to after updating your MIAAIM version, feel free to :ref:`contact <Contact Information to contact>` us so we can help.

 .. toctree::